pharo-project/pharo-potentialEnhancementLogs/StringCleaning.md

 - withSqueakLineEndings (CR = mac convention)
 - withInternetLineEndings (CRLF = windows convention… but why would that be internet convention?)
 - replace withCR with an expandSpecialCharacters following the C \n \r
+- It would be nice to have comparators that can be passed around.
+Right now compare:with:collated: is expected an array.
+To think about it.

 ### look at copy usage